jiuchen1986/PyOps/ganglia-nagios/ansible/README.md

     ansible-playbook -i inventory/ -e "act=cluster_delete" site.yaml

 Refer to the contents in the single cluster section for the differences between the `cluster_uninstall` and the `cluster_delete`.

+## Add New Gmond Python Modules To Monitoring Hosts
+This project supports add customized gmond python modules to monitoring hosts during installations and updates.
+To do this, follow the steps below:

+- Put the python module file, which is a python file with the suffix of `.py`, `<moudle_name>.py` in `roles/gmond/files/python_modules/`.
+- Put the Jinja2 template of the corresponding configuration file, with the suffix of `.pyconf.j2`, `<module_name>.pyconf.j2` in `roles/gmond/templates/conf.d/`.
+- Add the module's name `<module_name>` to the list variable `gmond_python_modules` in `group_vars/all.yaml`.
+- Run `ansible-playbook -i path_to_your_erikube-like_inventory_file -e "act=cluster_update" site.yaml` for a single erikube cluster, or `ansible-playbook -i inventory/ -e "act=cluster_update" site.yaml` for multiple target clusters.